Michael-Holmes-SDE/TextTools/doc/Plan.md

 Deliver:

-*   [ ] Write brief and honest answers to these questions:
+*   [X] Write brief and honest answers to these questions:
     *   What parts of your program are sloppily written and hard to understand?
-        *   Are there parts of your program which you aren't quite sure how/why they work?
+        *   I feel like I know how everything in this program works
-        *   If a bug is reported in a few months, how long would it take you to find the cause?
+	*   If a bug is reported in a few months, it would take me about 30 minutes to find out why
     *   Will your documentation make sense to...
         *   ...anybody besides yourself?
+	*   I believe so
         *   ...yourself in six month's time?
+	*   Definitely
     *   How easy will it be to add a new feature to this program in a year?
+	* It should be quite easy to add a new feature because everything is separated into modules
     *   Will your program continue to work after upgrading...
         *   ...your computer's hardware?
         *   ...the operating system?
         *   ...to the next version of Python?
+	*   This program will continue to work after upgrading any or all of the above
-*   [ ] Make one final commit and push your **completed** Software Development Plan to GitLab.
+*   [X] Make one final commit and push your **completed** Software Development Plan to GitLab.
-*   [ ] Respond to the **Assignment Reflection Survey** on Canvas.
+*   [X] Respond to the **Assignment Reflection Survey** on Canvas.